sstallion/pidp11/README.md

 ## Contributing

 Pull requests are welcome!
-If a problem is encountered using this software, please file an issue on [GitHub][8].
+If a problem is encountered using this repository, please file an issue on [GitHub][8].

 ## License